zacharykitt/spocli/readme.md

 # Spocli
-A command-line interface for interacting with the Spotify API and (for linux) the desktop application.
+For Linux.
+A command-line interface for interacting with the Spotify API and desktop application.

 ---